 About International Day of Nowruz

-In some countries it may have a different spelling and be observed on slightly different dates.
-The details of these names and dates are shown on the table to the right.
+In some countries, it may have a different spelling and be observed on slightly different dates.
+The details of these names and dates are shown on this page: Day by day guide to Novruz

 History of Nowruz